Milk Allergy in Babies

 Are probiotics helpful?

-Probiotics (“friendly” bacteria and yeasts) are commonly promoted as having health benefits when taken as a food supplement.
+Probiotics (“friendly” bacteria and yeasts) are commonly promoted as having health benefits when taken as a supplement.
 Internet searches may claim that probiotics for mother and baby can be helpful for food allergies but more research is needed.
-UK’s National Health Service says there is no evidence to confirm that probiotics can help treat eczema 24.
-Probiotic products themselves could contain allergens and author Maureen Minchin discusses the pros and cons and recommends caution in Are Baby Biotics Bugging You?
+Probiotic products themselves could contain allergens and author and lactation consultant Katrina Mitchell says there is no reason to give an exclusively breastfed baby probiotics as they already get millions of helpful bacteria in their mother’s milk naturally.21

 Allergic proctocolitis

 Allergic proctocolitis is an inflammatory response in the large intestine to certain proteins in the diet.
-The main symptoms are seen in the baby’s dirty nappy; loose, mucousy stools with streaks of bright red blood 25.
-Babies generally appear well but may occasionally have anaemia or low albumin levels in the blood or, rarely, may fail to thrive26.
-For further information see;
+The main symptoms are seen in the baby’s dirty nappy; loose, mucousy stools with streaks of bright red blood.
+Babies generally appear well but may occasionally have anaemia or low albumin levels in the blood or, rarely, may fail to thrive.22 For further information see Allergic Proctocolitis in the Exclusively Breastfed Infant; protocol #24 from the Academy of Breastfeeding Medicine.

 Treatment